pyushkevich/crashs/README.md

 * **ashs_pmc_t1**: Template for the T1-weighted MRI version of ASHS [T1-ASHS](https://doi.org/10.1002/hbm.24607) using the [ASHS-PMC-T1 atlas](https://www.nitrc.org/frs/?group_id=370).
 We recommend using the **2023 ASHS-PMC-T1 atlas with the white matter label**.
 However, you can also provide segmentations created using the original ASHS-PMC-T1 atlas and the white matter label will be added to the existing segmentation automatically, using [nnUNet](https://github.com/MIC-DKFZ/nnUNet).

+* **ashs_pmc_t1exst**: Template for the T1-weighted MRI version of ASHS [T1-ASHS](https://doi.org/10.1002/hbm.24607) using the [ASHS-PMC-T1ext atlas](https://www.nitrc.org/frs/?group_id=370).
+This atlas extends the MTL cortical structures (ERC, BA35, BA36) more anteriorly and also includes the amygdala and white matter labels.

 * **ashs_pmc_alveus**: Template for the high-resolution oblique coronal T2-weighted MRI version of [ASHS](https://doi.org/10.1002/hbm.22627).
 This template should be used with the **ASHS PMC** atlas.
 The white matter label will be added to the existing segmentation and extended synthetically over the alveus/fimbria, as described in our [ADNI 20th anniversary paper](https://doi.org/10.1002/alz.14161).

 ## Running CRASHS on a sample dataset